renevanderark/guide-to-living-free-of-mind/README.md

 Touching water feels great and water rocks, cause it always seeks the lowest point and erodes away the edges.

+### I don't believe I am important

+Ever wonder why people who act self-important cause you so much annoyance?

+If they make themselves more important, does it not take away from how important _you_ are?

+It's as if there is a limited amount of importance to be had in the world and it is quite dubious what you'd want to do with yourself once you are considered important.

+There was a time quite a number of people thought I was quite important.
+Then time passed and they forgot how important I was to them.
+Whenever I forget that I live in a delusional mind-reality I forget that I'm not important at all...
+It is one of those relative, opinion-based things that have no real use, except to exert control on your environment with.
+But exerting control on your environment is a horrible act of violence, denying the fact that minds are free.

+Oh well... whenever you catch yourself feeling important, please imagine a cold waterfall on you wearing it all away again.

+Oh, and whenever you catch youself feeling unimportant, please be grateful.

 ## Depression

 All these beliefs sound nice and all.
 But when you're thouroughly depressed they're quite offensive, even depressing to read.